Easy Rider: The Ride Back: Production

 Attempts for a sequel to Easy Rider date as far back as the 1980s when Dennis Hopper and Peter Fonda discussed a sequel called Easy Rider A.D. which would've featured Hopper and Fonda's characters brought back to life in the far future and riding across a post-apocalyptic United States but disputes between the first film's producer Bert Schneider and Columbia Pictures over the rights to Easy Rider stonewalled development until a 1992 settlement where Schneider would retain the rights to sequels and remakes while Columbia would retain other rights.

-At the 1993 American Film Market, Hardy and Company, a Los Angeles-based packaging, production and distribution organization led by Sheryl Hardy had acquired the rights to Easy Rider and announced plans for an $8–10 million dollar sequel then titled Easy Rider II In May 2000, it was reported the sequel rights had been acquired by Glen Tobias from the original film's producer Bert Schneider along with an option for two further installments with Mikki Allen Willis set to write and direct a $30 million sequel for Martin Landau's company Miracle Entertainment.
+At the 1993 American Film Market, Hardy and Company, a Los Angeles-based packaging, production and distribution organization led by Sheryl Hardy had acquired the rights to Easy Rider and announced plans for an $8–10 million sequel then titled Easy Rider II In May 2000, it was reported the sequel rights had been acquired by Glen Tobias from the original film's producer Bert Schneider along with an option for two further installments with Mikki Allen Willis set to write and direct a $30 million sequel for Martin Landau's company Miracle Entertainment.
 By July of that year, it was reported that Miracle was fast tracking the project now titled Easy Rider A.D. with the potential for shooting in November.
 In September 2002, it was reported that Easy Rider A.D. had been acquired by producer Lauren Lloyd and the premise of the character of Wyatt “Captain America” Earp in prison after being falsely accused of murdering George Hanson and a new character setting out on the road to prove his innocence.

 In March 2003, it was reported that the Malibu Movie Company consisting of wife and husband Conroy and Harry Kanter (son of United WestLabs President Joe Kanter) and Cincinnati based criminal defense lawyer Phil Pitzer had acquired the sequel rights to Easy Rider after prior rights holder Lauren Lloyd's attempts to make a sequel were tied up by the foreclosure of the financier Glenn Tobias.
 Conroy Kanter stated the intention with the sequel was to look at what freedom means in a contemporary setting.
 Pitzer then spent the next six years developing a follow up and wrote two scripts Easy Rider: The Ride Back and Easy Rider: The Search Continues.
 Dustin Rikert was hired to direct due to his reputation for being able to work quickly on shoestring budgets.
 In describing his intentions for the new Easy Rider film, Pitzer stated:

 See, I'm a totally laissez-faire guy.
 I'm apolitical.
 Yeah, I may be a little weird.
 I may not be the most normal cat.
 But, hey, let me be.
 That works, you know.
 That's the kind of thing this movie will be about.
 It's about allowing people to be free and not impose your will on them.
 I mean, it's de Tocqueville.